 2. Turn the ignition key to the LOCK position and remove it.

-1. Insert the airbag fuse F5 and F6 into the instrument panel fuse box.
+1. Insert airbag fuse F5 and F6 into the instrument panel fuse box.

-2. Turn the ignition key to the ON position and watch the airbag warning light flash seven times and turn off.
-If the warning lamp behaves differently, perform the Airbag Diagnostic System Check (SIR), which is discussed in this section.
+2. Set the ignition key to the ON position and make sure that the airbag warning light flashes seven times and turns off.
+If the warning light does not behave correctly, perform the Airbag Diagnostic System (SIR) check described in this section.

-Attention!
-When turning the ignition key, keep clear of the airbag modules to avoid injury.
+Caution: When turning the ignition key, keep a safe distance from the airbag modules to avoid injury.

 Handling, installation and diagnostics